fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/README.md

 Sketch to read data from a peripheral using I2C and the Wire library.

+### Controller Reader Timeout

+Sketch to read data from a peripheral using I2C and the Wire library.

+Extended to use timeouts to check the status of the peripheral.

+### Controller Reader Error Codes

+Sketch to read data from a peripheral using I2C and the Wire library.

+This uses a modified version of requestFrom which reports errors from endTransmission.

+### Controller Reader Error Codes Timeout

+Sketch to read data from a peripheral using I2C and the Wire library.

+This uses a modified version of requestFrom which reports errors from endTransmission.

+Extended to use timeouts to check the status of the peripheral.

 ### Peripheral Sender

 Sketch to send data from a peripheral using I2C and the Wire library.